31 Oct, 2024 Halloween is more Christian than you’d think

 Whakatane: One of the most impressive Light Parties I heard about in NZ a decade ago was in Whakatane.
 Churches combined, with maybe 5000 from the community attending.
 They took a couple of years off recently – but re-started this year (2024).

 Tauranga: The church I attend (C3 City Church) in Tauranga also runs a light party.
 We have between 2000 and 3000 attending.
 It’s easily promoted via the local Primary school, community notices and a local letterbox drop.
 Our church purchases lollies, and various games are then run – with lollies as prizes.
 A stage programme then runs for maybe 20mins near the end of the approx. 3 hour programme.
 There is ‘best dressed’ and other silly upfront games.
+Sausages and drinks are available for sale.

-We are not without power to do something!
+But we who believe the LIGHT is better – are not without power to do something!

 There is a story to know and tell,

-and a culture to be present within to bring influence!
+and a national worldview to influence!

-To note it again, credits for information go to history.com, Wikipedia and the skimming of various topical articles via google – here is a summary of the history of Halloween.
+• To note it again, credits for information go to history.com, Wikipedia and the skimming of various topical articles via google – here is a summary of the history of Halloween.

 —————————————————————————————————————————————————————-